Hifipsysta/WDP/README.md

 ## Paper

-We will upload the paper on arXiv.org e-Print archive, and the mainpaper and appendix are both available in this version.
+We will upload the paper on arXiv.org e-Print archive, and the main paper and appendix are both available in this version.